About Greenfire

 We reached the old wolf in time to watch a fierce green fire dying in her eyes.
 I realized then, and have known ever since, that there was something new to me in those eyes--something known only to her and to the mountain.
 I was young then, and full of trigger-itch; I thought that because fewer wolves meant more deer, that no wolves would mean hunters' paradise.
 But after seeing the green fire die, I sensed that neither the wolf nor the mountain agreed with such a view.

-This section will be expanding in the coming weeks.
-If you have any details about the history of Greenfire, email them to us at greenfire@lawrence.edu.
+We will be expanding this section of the website throughout the year.
+If you have any details about the history of Greenfire, please email them to us at greenfire@lawrence.edu.